epicmaxco/vuestic-ui/src/components/vuestic-components/va-slider/va-slider-docs.md

 * `range` - Boolean - if set to 'true', slider becomes range.
 * `value` - Number | Array.
 * `track-label` - String - overwrite value views.
 Examples: '40px', '33%', etc.
+* `track-color` - String - (default: 'success') - use this property to set the color of the track.
+We can choose one color from a set of theme colors (primary, secondary, info, error, warning) or set hex, rgb
 * `track-label-visible` - Boolean - if set to 'true', value label will always be shown.
 * `readonly` - Boolean (default: false) - Sets slider in readonly state
 * `min` - Number (default: 0).